Invicti DAST (formerly Netsparker) vs Escape DAST: 2025 Comparison

 Comprehensive coverage of DAST scanners is crucial because it ensures that all pages of a web app, endpoints of an API and data flows are thoroughly tested, reducing the risk of vulnerabilities being overlooked, which could lead to potential breaches.

-This approach ensures that all potential attack surfaces are explored comprehensively, particularly in complex API types like GraphQL.
-Escape’s logging and coverage mechanisms are designed to adapt dynamically, capturing detailed insights that are relevant and actionable for security teams.
+Escape's approach ensures that all potential attack surfaces are explored comprehensively, particularly in complex API types like GraphQL.
+Its logging and coverage mechanisms are designed to adapt dynamically, capturing detailed insights that are relevant and actionable for security teams.

 Going beyond, Escape provides step-by-step recommendations to configure scans properly and benefit from Escape’s full testing engine capabilities.
 You can find more information about Escape's coverage in the docs.